-Click Add Domain and fill in the information about your domain.
+Click New Domain and fill in the information about your domain.

 - Identifier is a unique identifier for your domain.
 It's purpose is only visual. - Workgroup is the workgroup of your domain in the old syntax (like NT4). - DNS name of the domain is the FQDN of your domain.
-The one that suffixes your account names. - This server's name is the name that the server's account will have in your Active Directory. - DNS server is the IP address of the DNS server of this domain.
-Make sure that the server you put there has the proper DNS entries for this domain. - Username is the username that will be used for binding to the server.
-This account must be a domain administrator. - Password is the password for the username defined above.
+The one that suffixes your account names.

+- This server's name is the name that the server's account will have in your Active Directory. - Sticky DC is the preferred domain controller to connect to. - Active Directory server is the IP or DNS name of one of the DC of the domain. - DNS server is the IP address of the DNS server of this domain.
+Make sure that the server you put there has the proper DNS entries for this domain. - OU is the OU in the Active Directory where you want to create your computer account. - ntlmv2 only forces the NTLNM authentication (802.1X on AD) to use the NTLM version 2. - Allow on registration would allow devices in the registration network to communicate with the DC.